tatangromadhona/online-course_payment-service/README.md

 | --- |
 | [![ONLINECOURSE Logo](https://ik.imagekit.io/tatangdev/online-course/Asset_5_rXsSNbDR84.png)](https://github.com/tatangromadhona/online-course_api-gateway) |

-## User Service
+## Payment Service

-This service is used to store users who are logged in or registered.
+Service order and payment that I have combined into one to reduce the complexity of the architecture that is being worked on, this service is used to storing course purchase transaction data.

+This service will build using laravel framework.

 ## Another Services